Bugonia: Variations

-Scepticism
+Ancient scepticism

-Pre-dating Nicander by a century, Aristotle never mentions bugonia and dismisses generation of bees from other animals.
-Furthermore, he is able to distinguish the castes of drone, worker, and "king" so he would certainly have been able to distinguish bees from their mimics.
+Pre-dating Nicander by a century, Aristotle never mentions bugonia and dismisses bees being born from animals other than their own kind.
+Furthermore, he is able to distinguish the castes of drone, worker, and queen (which he calls "king"), so he would certainly have been able to distinguish bees from their mimics.
 Later authors mention bugonia in commentaries on Aristotle's Physics.
-Archelaus calls bees the "factitious progeny of a decaying ox".
 Celsus and Columella are recorded as having opposed the practice.